 By providing anti-poaching patrols in the buffer forests around Bandhavgarh we are protecting tigers in a key area for poaching, removing snares so tigers can walk the forests safely.
 Our patrols help to eliminate other illicit activities in buffer forests including logging/resource harvesting.
 Eliminating illicit activities reduces the impact on precious tiger habitat.
 Our work with local communities helps change attitudes towards poaching & further support the long-term survival of wild tigers

-Bandhavgarh has one of the highest densities of wild tigers in India, a country where forests and wildlife are disappearing at an alarming rate.
-Our patrols have resulted in a 94% reduction in tiger deaths from poaching in 3 years.
-Maintaining a positive impact by continuing patrolling is key to the long-term survival of wild tigers; whilst educating & employing local people helps to relieve poverty.
+Bandhavgarh has one of the highest densities of wild tigers in India, a country where forests & wildlife are disappearing at an alarming rate.
+Our patrols have tiger deaths from poaching by 96% in 4 years.
+Wild tiger populations in India are slowly recovering due to intense conservation efforts so it is fundamental to maintain this positive impact by continuing patrolling which is key to the long-term survival of wild tigers; whilst educating & employing local people helps to relieve poverty.